ATMatrix/atm-docs/source/includes/json_rpc.md

 - [eth_getStorageAt](#eth_getstorageat)
 - [eth_call](#eth_call)

-When requests are made that act on the state of ethereum, the last default block parameter determines the height of the block.
+When requests are made that act on the state of atnchain, the last default block parameter determines the height of the block.

 The following options are possible for the defaultBlock parameter: